 Your Evergreen email account is the primary mechanism for official communications from Residential and Dining Services regarding billing, conduct, maintenance and building inspections, activities and events, and other important information.
 It is the responsibility of all campus housing residents to regularly read messages sent to their college email with a housing related subject line.
 Time sensitive information is sent out regularly throughout the year.

 Residents are subject to the conduct process set forth in Evergreen’s Student Conduct Code.
-Students, staff and faculty can initiate the conduct process by providing information to College officials regarding possible inappropriate or prohibited behavior conduct or behavior as outlined by Evergreen's Student Conduct Code, the Residential and Dining Services Rental Contract, and the Residential and Dining Services Policies Policy or any other College Policy.
+Students, staff and faculty can initiate the conduct process by providing information to College officials regarding possible inappropriate or prohibited conduct or behavior as outlined by Evergreen's Student Conduct Code, the Residential and Dining Services Rental Contract, and the Residential and Dining Services Policies Policy or any other College Policy.
 When it appears a violation might have occurred, an Incident Report is typically written to document the situation.
-The student will be sent a message via their Evergreen email account regarding a meeting with a conduct officer a Student Conduct Administrator.
-The Student Conduct officer Administrator can be a Resident Director (RD), the Assistant Director of Residence Life, or the Assistant to the VP of Student Affairs for Student Conduct (Campus Grievance Officer Senior Conduct Administrator).
-At this meeting, the Student Conduct officer Administrator will review the incident report and listen to the student's perspective with the goals of arriving at a settlement which includes deciding on any responsibility for violations, or and the imposition of any resolutions and sanctions actions resulting from any violations.
+The student will be sent a message via their Evergreen email account regarding a meeting with a conduct officer.
+The Student Conduct Officer can be a Resident Director (RD), the Assistant Director for Residential Life, or the Director of Student Conduct, or designee.
+At this meeting, the Student Conduct Officer will review the incident report and listen to the student's perspective with the goals of arriving at a settlement which includes deciding on any responsibility for violations, or and the imposition of any resolutions and sanctions actions resulting from any violations.
 Possible corrective actions resolutions and sanctions include but are not limited to: warning, educational or discretionary actions (i.e. work assignments, drug and alcohol class, service to the College), probation, loss of privileges, restitution, no contact, suspension, or the issuance of a no contact trespassing order.
 Please see the Student Conduct Code, WAC 174-123, for more information about the grievance conduct process.